 The Company, in conjunction with the Unions, intends to further develop the skills of the trade of the IAMAW members.
-To this end, the Company will form a joint team with the IAMAW supported by two members of the IAMAW and two representatives of management.
+To this end, the Company will form a joint team with the IAMAW supported by three members of the IAMAW bargaining unit to be selected by the Union, and the IAMAW Business Representative, for a total of four (4) IAMAW representatives, and three (3) representatives of management.
 The objective of the team will be to develop a training matrix and skills assessment program.
-Meeting frequency will be no less than monthly.
-Once the team completes the training matrix and skills assessment for the IAMAW, the Company commits to beginning the same process with the IBEW.
+Meeting frequency will be no less than monthly, effective no later than two (2) months after ratification of the successor agreement.
+The goal is to fully develop and complete the training matrix and skills assessment for the IAMAW in preparation for the successor agreement currently being negotiated in 2023-2024.
+This jointly - developed training matrix and skills assessment will then be incorporated in that future successor agreement for ratification by the IAMAW bargaining unit.
+The Company and Union may elect to implement the new training matrix and skills assessment prior to the successor agreement, with mutual agreement.
+Once the joint IAMAW - Company team finalizes the training matrix and skills assessment program, the Company commits to beginning the same process with the IBEW.